particle-iot/docs/src/content/hardware/migration-guides/msom-boron-migration-guide.md

 # {{title}}

 {{box op="start" cssClass="boxed warningBox"}}
 For internal use only.
 This document is based on preliminary engineering documents.
-Changes are highly likely!
+Changes are likely!
 {{box op="end"}}